joeygroves/ellie-smith-portfolio/README.md

 This will run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view the web page in the browser.

+## Overview

+In the content space, one of the main problems influencers face when having correspondence with brands and affiliates, is having (or lack thereof) a professional space to showcase their past work experience, brands they've worked with and testimonials as a result of submitting their deliverables.
+Here in this project, I set out to work with a succesful influencer (amassing 100k subs on YouTube plus more followers in other spaces) in designing, implementing and deploying a single-page responsive influencer portfolio site - which they could send to brands when they reach out.

 ## Design Process

 #### Key Skills